jbiesek/ContentBasedRecommender/readme.md

 ![2](img/2.png)

-Then the least important columns (e.g. email) are deleted and data is stored  in : /data/hotel_data/hotel_data_interactions_df.csv
+Then the least important columns (e.g. email) are deleted and the data is stored in : /data/hotel_data/hotel_data_interactions_df.csv

 ![3](img/3.png)

 ## User and item features

-User features are created by calculating the probability distribution of its values among all user's reservations.
+User features are created by calculating the probability distribution of its values across all user's reservations.
 Data is split into one-hot encoding using pd.get_dummies() function.
-Later, data is grouped by user_id, then summed and finally normalized so that sum of features in every row is equal to 1.
+Later, data is grouped by user_id, then summed and finally normalized so that the sum of features in every row is equal to 1.
 Item features are created in the same way.

 ![4](img/4.png)